MetPX/sarracenia/doc/design/scope.rst

   not sure how this is maintained, likely by spying on post messages as they go by?

+  If we just do our routing by scopes, maybe we do not need to map channels?

 scope2channel.conf -- maps scopes to channels
   <channel/scope> <scope>,<scope>,...